jvivian/gene-outlier-detection/README.md

     - P-value Pearson correlation cutoff to stop adding additional background datasets.
 - `--num-training-genes`
     - If gene-list is empty, will use ANOVA to choose gene set.
 Not typically useful outside of testing.
+- `--tune`
+    - Number of tuning steps to start MCMC sampling process.
+Default is 500, but 750 or 1,000 may be useful in circumstances where the model is having difficulty converging.
 - `--disable-iter`
     - This flag disables iterative runs and runs one model with `--num-backgrounds`.
+- `--save-model`
+    - This flag will save a serialized version of the model/trace.
+Useful for debugging or inspection of all model parameters.